How to Test Your VPN Encryption and Security Levels in 2024

 WebRTC (Web Real-Time Communications) enables web browsers and mobile apps to make requests from external servers and real-time data and information from other users’ apps and browsers.

-Devices using WebRTC need to view each others’ IP addresses to communicate.
+Devices using WebRTC need to view each other’s IP addresses to communicate.
 Many browsers use this technology by default.
-It might allow hackers, ISPs, or third-party websites to use the WebRTC and find your device’s IP address.
-Knowing the device’s IP address makes it easy to see its user.
+However, it might allow hackers, ISPs, or third-party websites to access WebRTC and find your device’s IP address.
+Knowing the device’s IP address makes it easy to identify its user.

 It would be best to use a VPN to hide your IP address.
 But if your VPN can’t hide your IP address, it’s not doing its job correctly.